 18-V.D.
-ORGANIZATION OF THE WAITING LIST [24 CFR 983.251(c) and Notice PIH 2012-32, REV-3]
+ORGANIZATION OF THE WAITING LIST [24 CFR 983.251(c) and Notice PIH 2019-23]

 The standard PBV regulations at 24 CFR 983.251 set out program requirements related to establishing and maintaining a voucher-wide, PBV program-wide, or site-based waiting list from which residents will be admitted.
 These provisions will apply unless the project is covered by a remedial order or agreement that specifies the type of waiting list and other waiting list policies.
+Any non-RAD PBV units located in the same project are also subject to these requirements.